IanSikobe98/MV-INSURANCE/README.md

 # MV-INSURANCE
-This is an mobile application for registering for insurance
+This is an mobile application for registering and payment for insurance